Privacy policy

 - declarativeNetRequestWithHostAccess — required to scope SafeSearch redirects to Google/Bing/etc. host names.

 - host: <all_urls> — required to block or allow any URL the user chooses.
-The extension does not read page content — DNR operates at the URL level only.
+Outside YouTube the extension does not read page content — DNR operates at the URL level only.

 Third parties